deepanshs/mrsimulator/docs/user_guide/spin_system/spin_system.rst

 --------

-At the heart of any **MRSimulator** calculation is the definition of a :ref:`spin_sys_api` object describing the sites and couplings within a spin system.
-Each :ref:`simulator_api` object holds a list of :ref:`spin_sys_api` objects which are used to calculate frequency contributions.
+At the heart of any **MRSimulator** calculation is the definition of a :ref:`spin_sys_api` class describing the sites and couplings within a spin system.
+Each :ref:`simulator_api` instance holds a list of :ref:`spin_sys_api` instances which are used to calculate frequency contributions.

 **MRSimulator** faces the same limitation faced by all other NMR simulation
 codes: the computational cost increases exponentially with the number of